Return to Campus FAQ

 How can I best equip myself to support my ongoing mental health once I return to campus?

 Recent events have created an excessive load of stress and emotional strain for much of the country with disparate impact on Black, Indigenous, and People of Color.
-While Goucher strives to create a positive living and learning community this fall, things will definitely look and feel different.
-There are some skills that may help navigate the changes and ongoing stress and strain of the fall semester:
+While Goucher strives to create a positive living and learning community this spring, things will definitely look and feel different.
+There are some skills that may help navigate the changes and ongoing stress and strain of the spring semester:

 - Willingness to reach out and seek support from various sources when needed